MiniFate/MiniFate/_chapters/00-outline.md

 Recurring NPCs can have a few aspects with appropriate values.
 If an NPC becomes unexpectedly important, you can add an aspect or two to flesh out their story on the fly.

+TODO: Is the mob an NPC, or is each character within the mob an NPC?
+Need to make sure we are consistent.

 The GM can even bundle multiple NPCs together on the same character sheet!
 An unruly mob can be represented as a single NPC with the aspect `Torches and Pitchforks`.
 This helps keep bookkeeping manageable, even as the PCs interact with a large number of NPCs.

+NPCs generally have one stress box per aspect.
+However, the GM may want to add a few extra boxes if they're using a single character sheet to represent a group of NPCs.

 {% comment %} TODO #55 Add example NPCS: https://github.com/MiniFate/MiniFate/issues/55 {% endcomment %}